 The study of different environments helps geographers to better understand and appreciate natural processes, such as how weather works, how mountains are formed and how rainforests and coral reefs grow.
 The concept helps geographers to analyse the changes humans make to natural environments and better appreciate their impact so that they can be managed more wisely.

-Source GT.4 Mt Kilimanjaro in Africa is a popular place for climbers to interact with the natural environment.
+Source GT.4 Mount Kilimanjaro is a popular place for climbers to interact with the natural environment.

 Interconnection